Ted Morgan, Associate Professor

 - How do functional polymorphisms mechanistically modify biochemical and physiological processes to give rise to phenotypic variation in nature?

 My research primarily focuses on Drosophila melanogaster as an evolutionary and ecological genetic model system.
 We use Drosophila populations (and species) because they display a rich collection of natural genetic variation in many ecologically and evolutionarily relevant phenotypes; many of which appear to exhibit strong patterns of local adaptation among populations and species.
-For more information about our current research please visit my lab website.

 View the complete publication list in NCBI